-The Sitecore Command Line Interface just got all grown up and just became all extensible all by itself!
+The Sitecore Command Line Interface just got all grown up and just became extensible all by itself!
 The CLI can now be extended using a plugin model, allowing easy extensions or even custom plugins to be created in the future.
-Currently Sitecore provides a Serialization and Publishing plugin, and new functionality has been added to allow you to create NuGet and npm packages from a configuration file.
+Currently, Sitecore provides a Serialization and Publishing plugin, and new functionality has been added to allow you to create NuGet and npm packages from a configuration file.

 Think about that for a moment.
 You could create a module then push both the code packages and item packages into public registries such as nuget.org or npmjs.com, instead of relying on installation via traditional Sitecore packages.

 You can read more in our previous post.